axelsomerseth/my-social-media/README.md

 # My Social Media

-> My social media is a tool made to share all your social media links.
+> My social media is a tool to share all your social media links in one single page website.

 ## Features